 - The combined M.A. and credential program is 36–39 credit hours.

-- The University is accredited by the California Commission on Teacher Credentialing (CCTC).
+- The MALT program is accredited by the California Commission on Teacher Credentialing (CCTC).

 - Students are assigned an advisor, a main point of contact from program entry through graduation.

 - According to the U.S. Bureau of Labor Statistics, California’s average salary for special education teachers ranges from approximately $60,000 to $80,000.
 This places California in the top 10 states with the highest salaries for special education professionals from preschool to 12th grade.

 The online Master of Arts in Learning and Teaching (MALT) with an Education Specialist California Credential (EDSP) prepares students to teach mild to moderate disability special education students with autism spectrum disorders in K–12 settings through age 22.
 Our underlying philosophy derives from social justice principles; all of the work you will do as a student is governed by such elements.
 You'll also learn to improve engagement in the classroom and make positive learning outcomes accessible to all students, regardless of disability, religion, ethnicity, nationality, or socioeconomic background.

 Below is a sample list of courses you will learn from while enrolled in the online MALT program.
 For a full list of courses, please download a program brochure.MALT 601 Foundations of Learning (3 credits)*